spsforks/QB64-Wiki/Arrays.md

 [DIM](DIM) reserves the array's name, variable type and number of elements in memory before the array is used.
 DIM reserves a [STATIC](STATIC) (unchangeable) array unless the [$DYNAMIC]($DYNAMIC) (changeable) metacommand is used at the program's start or [REDIM](REDIM) was used to dimension the array originally.

-*Example 1:* Dimensions an array named 'Array' that is capable of holding 101 integer values including element 0.
+Dimensions an array named 'Array' that is capable of holding 101 integer values including element 0.

 ```vb